 Managed services may cost you a bit of a premium, but the best managed WordPress hosting providers are worth every penny.
 You won’t realize how much you want that extra level of support until something goes wrong.
 If your site going down due to expected or unexpected reasons would be detrimental, and if you don’t have the technical expertise to get things back on track, I’d highly recommend looking into managed hosting.
 Consider it an investment in peace of mind.

 We’ve covered the features, the potential needs and use cases, and what makes a WordPress host stand out in our expert eyes — but how much does WordPress hosting cost?
 After comparing the plans on this list, you’ll see pricing ranges from a couple bucks to upwards of $25 a month.

 $2 to $5 a month — need I say more?
 The WordPress hosting plans listed above are proof that quality, affordable WordPress hosting exists.
 All you have to do is figure out which features are your must-haves for the few dollars you’re spending monthly.

 Are any WordPress hosting providers free?
 Sure, if you’re determined enough, you can find a free option for just about any product or service in the world.
 The problem tends to be: You get what you pay for — and a truer statement couldn’t be made for WordPress hosting.

 Hopefully, if you or a friend are considering creating a WordPress website, it doesn’t seem like such a daunting task anymore.
-Remember: With the right host, it can be as simple as a $2-signup, 1-click installation, and a few minutes of customizing your choice of theme and adding some content before pressing “Publish.”
+Remember: With the right host, it can be as simple as a few dollars at signup, one-click installation, and a few minutes of customizing your choice of theme and adding some content before pressing publish.
 Now you know what we were thinking when we declared the best WordPress host on the market — so, who’s the best WP host for you?